My experience with returning to work after diagnosis & 2 years off

 eat right - beginning with breakfast

 Good healthy food always gives me energy.
-If I'm hungry I get completely flat, tired, loose concentrate and I sometimes get nauseous.
+When I get hungry I fade right out, I get completely flat, tired, loose my concentration and I sometimes feel nauseous.
 So to avoid this at work I have a go-to breakfast for work days that includes a quick healthy smoothie (recipe below) that I take with me to work and sip throughout the morning and vegan nutella & flaxseed oil on sourdough toast - yip i'm still addicted to it!.

 I find by getting in all the right foods that help with blood flow and concentration like cacao and acai and some greens, it's been fantastic at keeping me going all day.
 I can then have a light lunch that doesn't slow me down.